 So, how can you build a customer experience program that does all of these things?
 The answer is by using CustomerGauge’s monetized NPS methodology.

-How to Create a Customer Experience Management Strategy Using the Monetized Net Promoter Model
+How to Create a Customer Experience Management Strategy Using Account Experience

-At CustomerGauge, we’ve built a CXM strategy around three simple steps: Measure, Act, and Grow.
+At CustomerGauge, we’ve built a CXM strategy around three simple steps: Measure, Act, and Grow (deep dive the framework here).
 These provide the key elements for you to deliver CX for growth.

 Does it work?
 You bet.
 By implementing CustomerGauge’s CX program, SmartBear brought in $6 million in referrals in just 18 months.
 We can help you do the same.